yanivnizan/knowledge-base/src/documents/docs/platforms/unity/CreateBillingPlugins.html.md

 2. Open [StoreSettings.cs](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Plugins/Soomla/Store/Config/) and add the code to support your billing service.
 You'll need to do 3 things in this file:

     - Write the code that'll draw the UI associated with your billing service into the SOOMLA Settings panel.
-[Example](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Plugins/Soomla/Store/Config/StoreSettings.cs#L119)
+See this [example](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Plugins/Soomla/Store/Config/StoreSettings.cs#L119).

-    - Add fields that'll save the user input and will determine if your billing service is the one that the user has selected in the UI. see  [AmazonBP](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Plugins/Soomla/Store/Config/StoreSettings.cs#L314).
+    - Add fields that'll save the user input and will determine if your billing service is the one that the user has selected in the UI.
+See [AmazonBP](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Plugins/Soomla/Store/Config/StoreSettings.cs#L314).

     - Write code that’ll copy the jars related with your billing services from the android-billing-services folder to the Plugins/Android folder whenever your billing service is selected.
 Remove them when it's unselected.
-[Example](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Plugins/Soomla/Store/Config/StoreSettings.cs#L111)
+See this [example](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Plugins/Soomla/Store/Config/StoreSettings.cs#L111).

 3. Open [StoreManifestTools.cs](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Plugins/Soomla/Store/Config/StoreManifestTools.cs) and add the code that'll do the necessary changes to AndroidManifest.xml so your service will run properly.

 **Test** your work.
 Make sure that the right jars are in Plugins/Android and the AndroidManifest.xml looks ok when your billing service is selected and when other services are selected (and when nothing is selected).

 **Finished?** Great!
 Now pull-request your work and wait for it to be merged into the master branch of the main unity3d-store repo.
-When it gets in, your billing service will also appear in the official unityproject SOOMLA releases for unity3d-store.
+When it gets in, your billing service will also appear in the official Unity project SOOMLA releases for unity3d-store.